Vic313/airtraffic/README.md

 Inside the airtraffic folder, go in the src folder to access the application (app.py)

-[Code Files]: The source code files for the application are located in the code directory.
-[Data File]: The dataset used by the application is available in the data directory.
-[Requirements File]: The requirements.txt file lists the necessary Python packages and their versions required to run the application.
-Usage

 To use the application, follow these steps:

 * Clone the repository to your local machine: